iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ## Notation

 In our example code, we often want to show the result of an expression when it is evaluated.
 Instead of showing what evaluating the expression in the interactive session looks like:

 ~~~{.clojure}
 user=> (+ 3 4)
 7
 ~~~

 We're going to use the convention of writing the expression and the result, separated with `;=>`.
+Quite like how Light Table does it.
 For an example:

 ~~~{.clojure}
 (+ 3 4) ;=> 7